0xBECEDA/world-of-wisdom/README.md

 # world-of-wisdom

-I choose hashcash algorithm, because of:
+This project is proof-of-concept of TCP-server protected from DDOS attacks with the Prof of Work.
+As PoW algorythm I choose hashcash algorithm, because of:

 Proven Security: Hashcash has a proven track record of security and has been widely used in various applications, including email spam prevention and cryptocurrency mining.
 It relies on the computational effort required to find a hash collision, making it resistant to brute-force attacks.